Searching for pet friendly houseplants safe for cats and dogs? Here are 25 beautiful, ASPCA approved pet safe houseplants.

 Not only are they non-toxic and look amazing in hanging baskets, but they are one of the few houseplants least likely to cause gastrointestinal upset or stomach cramps if ingested by your four legged friend.

-Bonus – ferns are one of the easiest houseplants to look after, and are very low maintenance.
+Bonus – ferns are one of the easiest houseplants to look after, and are fairly low maintenance.

 It sprouts beautiful and wide moss green leaves, and is an extremely hardy plant, withstanding extreme temperature changes, dust, smoke and other conditions.